akka/akka/akka-docs/src/main/paradox/stream/operators/RestartSource/onFailuresWithBackoff.md

 Java
 :  @@snip [Restart.java](/akka-docs/src/test/java/jdocs/stream/operators/source/Restart.java) { #restart-failure-inner-failure }

-Finally to be able to stop the restarting a kill switch can be used.
+Finally, to be able to stop the restarting, a kill switch can be used.
 The kill switch is inserted right after the restart source.
 The inner source is the same as above so emits 3 elements and then fails.
 A killswitch is used to be able to stop the source being restarted: